grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

   }
 }
 ```

 Replace the following:
 - _`<PROMETHEUS_REMOTE_WRITE_URL>`_: The URL of the Prometheus remote_write-compatible server to send metrics to.
 - _`<USERNAME>`_: The username to use for authentication to the remote_write API.
 - _`>PASSWORD>`_: The password to use for authentication to the remote_write API.

 ### Limit to only pods on the same node

-This example limits the search to pods on the same node as this Grafana Agent.
+The following example limits the search to pods on the same node as this Grafana Agent.
 This configuration could be useful if you are running the Agent as a DaemonSet:

 ```river
 discovery.kubernetes "k8s_pods" {